 How to Clean Up Fire Extinguisher Residue

-Did you recently use a portable fire extinguisher to quench a small fire in your Maryland, DC, or Virginia business?
+Did you recently use a fire extinguisher to quench a small fire in your Michigan business?
 You’re probably relieved to have the incident behind you, but before you can return to business as usual, you must clean up the fire extinguisher residue.

 The recommended cleaning methods depend on the type of extinguisher you used.
 Follow this guide to get your building back to normal.

 Clean Up Dry Chemical Fire Extinguisher Residue

 Dry chemical fire extinguishers use firefighting agents such as monoammonium phosphate, sodium bicarbonate, and potassium bicarbonate.
 These leave behind a corrosive powder, so it’s important to clean up dry chemical fire extinguisher residue quickly, especially if it has come in contact with metal surfaces.

 - Vacuum or sweep up loose debris.

 - Spray stuck-on residue with isopropyl alcohol diluted 50 percent with warm water.
 Let the solution sit for several minutes, and then wipe with a damp rag.